 In the 2020 CMU action plan, the Commission committed to propose a legislative or non-legislative initiative for minimum harmonisation or increased convergence in targeted areas of core non-bank insolvency.

 This initiative will address the main discrepancies in national corporate (non-bank) insolvency laws, which have been recognised as obstacles to a well-functioning capital markets union.
-It will consider the legitimate interests of all creditor groups, from investors and the public purse to employees and consumers.
+It considered the legitimate interests of all creditor groups, from investors and the public purse to employees and consumers.